ScaleGrid Bring Your Own Cloud plans are available under four different cloud providers:

 You must first create a Cloud Profile before creating a MongoDB cluster.

 Let's get started creating a MongoDB cluster.
 After completing the Cloud Profile setup, click on the blue "Create cluster" button in the pop-up window.
-You can also create a Bring Your Own Cloud MongoDB cluster from the Getting Started page, or on the MongoDB page accessible in the left-hand side menu.
+You can also create a Bring Your Own Cloud MongoDB cluster on the MongoDB page accessible in the left-hand side menu.

 - Enter a name for your MongoDB cluster.